ameliayap/ameliayap.github.io/README.md

 Portfolio of my work experience, skills, education and interests.

-Go to ameliayap.github.io for finished work!
+Go to ameliayap.ca or ameliayap.github.io for finished work!